 I had asked our students to dress up in their dresses and slacks for our New Year’s Eve Party.
 All of these kids looked so nice!
 We first had our countdown at noon then went to a nice restaurant for our lunch.
 It’s nice having a smaller program than some of our competitors from 50 to over a hundred children.
 Although there are benefits of having a number that large, the majority of the activities and field trips we do year round wouldn’t be possible with such a big group.
 When we all walked in the entire restaurant looked up and couldn’t resist saying some very nice comments about how cute our kids looked.
 A lady even approached me and shook my hand for having the most well behaved group of children she ever saw.
 This was something really special and I hope to do it again with my entire group of students soon.
 I’m going to really push that some of our parents be a part of it as it was just so nice to sit and enjoy this dining out experience.
 What a great way to end a fantastic year.

-It’s easier to study.
-There are no options, conflicts, choices, dissatisfied parents… It’s way easier.
-If I take them to movies, parents will want to know how many movie choices there are… If I take them hiking, they worry if kids will fall and scrape their knees, if I take them somewhere too big, parents will worry if their child will get lost, if I take them to the beach or to Soak City, parents will worry if their child will get hurt.
-All legitimate worries and it’s a parents’ job to worry!
-But at the end of the day, I would rather have more work on my hands by going through the process of earning the trust of these parents and the real work of being out on a field trip from 15 to 50 children than to give our children an inferior service.
-Simply because there’s so much value in it!
-Ivy League Academy is all about providing more than just learning school subjects, it’s about presenting the ingredients to an amazingly happy and well rounded childhood – that includes the message of the gospel, cooking classes, arts, crafts, field trips, swimming lessons, golf lessons, kids’ crossfit, and so much more.
-In addition because I understand that the majority of my after school parents have always been working parents, it’s always been more important to me to take your children out for some fun in the sun.
+Ivy League Academy is all about providing more than just learning school subjects, it’s about presenting the ingredients to an amazingly happy and well rounded childhood – that includes the cooking classes, arts, crafts, field trips, swimming lessons, golf lessons, kids’ crossfit, and so much more.
+The majority of my after school parents have always been working parents, so it’s always been important to me to take out my children out for some fun in the sun.
 And I’ve been so overwhelmed particularly this winter break by such nice text and email message about their appreciation for the work I’ve put into the winter program, it really made the work – and there were a LOT of it – totally worth it.
 So thank you for being such awesome parents to work with… The first set of pictures was the first day of my winter program.
 This was over at my house!
-The second time ever.
-The first time was before any of my students now were students at Ivy - about 6 years ago.
-It was SO hard that I decided never to do it again.
-But I couldn’t resist and thought maybe I should give it another try.
-It might just be another 6 years until the next one!
-(And we even did some face painting.
+The day started out as a surprise to everyone.
+The only things the children were told was to dress in their pajamas for a pajama party and for a little bit they could bring a toy of their own choosing… the iPad was the most popular.
+But they were allowed to play for a limited time and were directed to to some of our other activities… And we even did some face painting.
 And YES, these are the worst face painting done ever!
 LOL.
-But in my defense, although I may have a lot of skills and talents – drawing has never been one of them.
+But in my defense, although I may have other skills and talents – but drawing has never been one of them.
 The next time I hope to have a parent volunteer!)